 Dry savannas will be replaced by densely forested, wet green areas.
 We’ll pass through mountainous plateaus from central Guinea through northern Sierra Leone.
 The rally will visits the Fouta Djallon highlands in central Guinea.

 From Guinea we will enter the magical land of Sierra Leone.
 Sierra Leone is one of the world’s most overlooked tourist destinations.
 Palm tree lined sandy beaches and quaint African villages await on the last stages of the rally.
-After a short stay at Bambuna Falls the rally will reach the finish line on the coastal capital of Freetown.
+After a short stay at Bumbuna Falls we will reach the finish line on the coastal capital of Freetown.
 Finish line ceremonies are expected to be held at the country’s national stadium.

 2020 Official Route